dynatrace-wwse/enablement-business-observability/docs/07_bizevents_metric.md

 ## Continue

-In the next section, we'll use the captured Buisness Events to create an Alert.
+In the next section, we'll use the captured Business Events to create an Alert.

 <div class="grid cards" markdown>
 - [Continue to Business Event Capture with Alerts:octicons-arrow-right-24:](08_bizevents_alerts.md)